Franklin Township, Somerset County, New Jersey: Local government

 The Township of Franklin is chartered under the Faulkner Act, formally known as the Optional Municipal Charter Law, within the Council-Manager, Plan D. The township is one of 42 municipalities (of the 564) statewide that use this form of government.
-The Township Council is comprised of nine members.
-The Mayor is elected directly from the township at-large.
-The Township Council is comprised of one member from each of the five wards and three elected from the township at-large.
-The Mayor is the Chief Legislative Officer of the township and is elected by the voters to serve for a four-year term.
-The Township Manager is the Chief Executive Officer overseeing the township's daily operations and is hired by and serves at the pleasure of the Township Council.
+The Township Council is comprised of nine members, including one from each of the five wards, three elected from the township at-large, and the mayor.
+The mayor is the Chief Legislative Officer of the township and is directly elected from the township at-large to serve a four-year term.
+The Township Manager is the chief executive officer overseeing the township's daily operations and is hired by and serves at the pleasure of the Township Council.
 Councilmembers are chosen for a four-year term in partisan elections held at the June Primary and November General Elections in odd-numbered years, with the five ward seats coming up for election together and the mayoral and at-large seats up for election two years later.

 As of 2022, the Mayor of Franklin Township is Democrat Phillip Kramer, whose term of office ends December 31, 2023.
 Members of the Township Council are Deputy Mayor Crystal Pruitt (D; At-Large, 2023), Sivaraman Anbarasan (D; At-Large, 2023), Kimberly Francois (D; At-Large, 2023), Charles Onyejiaka (D; 3rd Ward, 2025), Ed Potosnak (D; 1st Ward, 2025), Shepa Uddin (D; 2nd Ward, 2025), James Vassanella (D; 5th Ward, 2025) and Carl R.A.
 Wright (D; 4th Ward, 2025).

-In the November 2015 general election, Phillip Kramer became the first Democrat directly elected as Mayor in the township's history, resulting in the Mayor and entire council being from the Democratic Party.
+In the November 2015 general election, Phillip Kramer became the first Democrat directly elected as mayor in the township's history, resulting in the mayor and entire council being from the Democratic Party.
 This marked a transition that started in 1995, when the council was controlled 8 to 1 by the Republican Party.
 In January 2016, the Township Council selected Charles Onyejiaka from a list of three candidates nominated by the Democratic municipal committee to fill the Third Ward seat expiring in December 2017 that was vacated by Philip Kramer when he took office as mayor; Onyejiaka will serve on an interim basis until the November 2016 general election, when voters will select a candidate to fill the one-year balance of the term of office.

 In January 2015, the Township Council chose Chris Kelly from among three candidates offered by the Republican municipal committee to fill the vacant seat of Brian D. Levine, who had resigned from his council seat to take office on the Somerset County Board of Chosen Freeholders.

 In 1998, the township approved a referendum by a better than 2–1 margin to raise property taxes by 3 cents per $100 of assessed valuation, with the money to be used to preserve open space.